apoorvacha/ASE_Project/README.md

 ## Instructions to run the project
 Inside the src folder there are files for all the project which contains a Start.py for all the tst cases.
 To run the Project follow the steps given below
 1. Clone the repository
-2. Navigate to the source folder in the ASE_project from terminal that needs to excute using <br>
+2. Navigate to the source folder in the ASE_project from terminal that needs to execute using <br>
 cd source <br>
 4. Run the following command to run all the test cases python3 Start.py -g